Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution: Further Analysis

 In contrast, our method performs well in these scenarios.
-For larger structures (\eg, \textbf{Patch 2} and \textbf{Patch 3}), after the initial MHSA modeling, it employs the WSM operation as a transition.
-The WSM refines the preceding MHSA features via inter-window interaction and captures the complete object using larger-window modeling, before the GSM embeds the target in a global context for final refinement.
+For larger structures (\eg, \textbf{Patch 2} and \textbf{Patch 3}), after the initial MHSA modeling, it employs the WSML as a transition.
+The WSML refines the preceding MHSA features via inter-window interaction and captures the complete object using larger-window modeling, before the GSML embeds the target in a global context for final refinement.
 This rich, progressive modeling process fully leverages the respective advantages of the hybrid Transformer-Mamba architecture.
-Notably, HiT-SR~\cite{zhang2024hit} similarly recognizes the importance of progressive expansion, yet their gradually enlarging attention window only achieved suboptimal results.
-This is because HiT-SR~\cite{zhang2024hit} is confined to information exchange within different windows, whereas our approach utilizes a scanning mechanism to concatenate information across different windows, thereby achieving superior reconstruction.
+Notably, HiT-SIR~\cite{zhang2024hit} similarly recognizes the importance of progressive expansion, yet their gradually enlarging attention window only achieved suboptimal results.
+This is because HiT-SIR~\cite{zhang2024hit} is confined to information exchange within different windows, whereas our approach utilizes a scanning mechanism to concatenate information across different windows, thereby achieving superior reconstruction.